adamhockenberry/bacphlip/README.md

 ## Examples

 The most straightforwad usage of BACPHLIP is as a command line tool.
-Assuming that `/valid/path/to/a/genome.fasta` exists, BACPHLIP can be called:
+Assuming that `/valid/path/to/a/genome.fasta` exists, you can call BACPHLIP with the command:
 ```
 python -m bacphlip -i /valid/path/to/a/genome.fasta
 ```